Ircama/sim800l-gsm-module/firmware/README.md

          N=skip FAT formatting, T=dry run.

 <port> optional Raspberry Pi BCM port number for performing reset.
 If 0:
-no upgrade, only read fw version; if negative: same as 0, with device reset
+no upgrade, only read fw version; if negative: same as 0, with device reset.

+The device is also rebooted via software command; this is useful if the device is operative before the upgrade starts and when <port> (hard reset) is not used.

 Examples: